-As part of our emergency response, JDRF is working with a number of diabetes organizations, most notably the American Diabetes Association and Insulin for Life USA.
+As part of our emergency response to natural disasters in the past year, JDRF has worked with a number of diabetes organizations, most notably the American Diabetes Association and Insulin for Life USA.
 Insulin for Life is an organization that delivers insulin and testing supplies to people in need.

 How to Help

 If you would like to support relief efforts, you can donate diabetes supplies to Insulin for Life*.